jacobboy/timechamp/README.md

 _Default:_ `8`
 Hours worked per day.
 Must be less than 15, as events are moved to begin at 9am.

+`-c, --calendar-id CALENDAR_ID`
+_Default:_ `"primary"`
+ID of the Google calendar to read events from.
+Unless you've created multiple calendars on the account and know which you want, the default is what you want.

+`-w, --include-weekends`
+Create events for weekends.

 `-g, --gc-secrets-file GOOGLE_SECRETS_FILE`
 _Default:_ `$TIMECHAMP_GOOGLE_SECRETS_FILE` _or_ `~/.timechamp/google-secrets.json`
 Path to Google client secrets JSON file.
 See the